Info You Need To Know

 Paper Stock

-Enviro stock is a typical 100% recycled stock with a grey-ish tint, rather than a cream-ish tint as Bulky Ivory.
-On the plus side, Enviro stock is not bulky, meaning your cover artworks for mainstream printers do not need re-adjustments.
+Enviro (80gsm) stock is a typical 100% recycled stock with a grey-ish tint, rather than a cream-ish tint as Bulky Ivory.
+Can be used for books up to 800pp.

-If you print series, with some books under 400pp long and some over 400pp long, and if it is critical that all books in the series are printed on same stock, please choose Enviro.
+Note: If you print a series, with some titles under 450pp long and some over 450pp long, and if want all titles in the series to be on same stock, please choose Enviro or White Supreme.

 We offer inexpensive digital foiling.